 Be aware that you can buy this one as part of a bundle.
 It has the ability to be connected to a computer or directly to a printer, but the hardware and software are optional.

 This is a useful feature if you’re going to be recording your lap times off of your watch.
-But with 2000 entries in the watch memory, it’s up to you whether or not you need to record them elsewhere.
+But with 2000 entries in the watch memory, it’s up to you whether you need to record them elsewhere.

 As well as its incredible memory capacity, this stopwatch has dual countdown timers (great for interval training) and automatic split release.
 It’s also water-resistant, so if it gets a bit of sweat on it, there’s nothing to worry about.